BaranziniLab/SPOKEsig-Workshop/README.md

 **2. To demonstrate the usage of REST API to fetch SPOKEsig embedding vectors corresponding to the above EHR data**

-**3. To demonstrate the usage of SPOKEsig vectors on a machine learning model to classify the patient population in the EHR data**
+**3. To demonstrate the usage of SPOKEsig vectors using a machine learning model to classify the patient population in the EHR data**